rubenvanstaden/spira/docs/_build/html/_sources/_3_advanced.rst.txt

 Electrical Rule Checking
 ************************

-The electrical rule checking algorithm is executed using a filtering method.
+The electrical rule checking algorithm is applied on an instance using a filtering method.
 Therefore, it is easily enabled/disabled for debugging purposes.

 Demonstrates
 ============